 - Provides templated website.

 - No Coding Website Development

 - Smart Alignment feature

-- Large number of queries are added in FAQs
+- A large number of queries are added to FAQs

 - No live chat feature for support